-Once you insert the SD card into the reader you'll see a folder named FI-216.
+If the card has been prepared correctly, then once you open it on your computer you'll see a folder named FI-206.
 Inside that folder is another set of folders, one for each scene the BooBox can play.
 Sounds need to be copied into one of these scene folders.
 If you're only using one sound per scene, you can just copy the sound into the appropriate folder.
 If you're using multiple sounds per scene, each sound will need to be renamed to match the scene for which you'd like it to play.
 See the table below for a list of sound filenames.